kabachuha/InfiNet/README.md

 1. StabilityAI's Stable Diffusion https://github.com/CompVis/stable-diffusion
 2. Microsoft's NUWA-XL: Diffusion over Diffusion for eXtremely Long Video Generation https://arxiv.org/abs/2303.12346
 3. lllyasviel's ControlNet https://github.com/lllyasviel/ControlNet

+## Making Dataset for DiffusionOverDiffusion

+1. Chop the large video into smaller subdivisions by launching `python video_chop.py your_vide.mp4 --L sample_frames` where `sample_frames` is the number of divisions on each level.
+Defaults to 12.

+2.